amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > **Reference**: [Azure AD Setup Guide](https://go.microsoft.com/fwlink/p/?linkid=2183427)

-### E. Log in to the Azure Portal and license the first Global Administrator
+### D. Log in to the Azure Portal and license the first Global Administrator
 1. Log in to the Azure Portal (https://portal.azure.com | https://portal.azure.us) as the first Global Administrator
 2. Search for "Azure Active Directory" and click the Azure AD icon to open the AAD Administration "blade" in the Azure Portal.
 3. Click **Licenses** and then **All Products**